StackStorm/st2docs/docs/source/reference/ha.rst

 ~~~~~~~~~~~~~~
 This is a dual purpose process - its main function is to evaluate rules when it sees TriggerInstances and
 decide if an ActionExecution is to be requested.
 It needs access to MongoDB to locate rules and RabbitMQ
 to listen for TriggerInstances and request ActionExecutions.
-The auxillary purpose of this process is to
+The auxiliary purpose of this process is to
 run all the defined timers.
 See `Timers <ref-rule-timers>` for specifics on setting up timers via rules.

 n st2rulesengine can run in active-active with only connections to MongoDB and RabbitMQ.
 All these will share the